Dermatology

 Acne tends to resolve overtime without treatment but, if left untreated, it can leave permanent scars.
 Therefore, acne should be treated and managed.

-Acne is not caused by being dirty or unclean.
-Acne is caused by clogged pores and follicles as a result of one or more of the following:
+Acne is caused by caused by clogged pores and follicles as a result of one or more of the following:

 • Hormones